gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 royal collar approved.

 The boy seemed a little taken aback at my curse.
 "They didn't actually do anything," he said defensively.
-"They were just---"
+"They were just—"

 "They were just winding themselves up to it."
 I gestured at the practice sword he still held.
 "Which is why you came back."